gatling/gatling/src/sphinx/general/scenario.rst

 ``foreach``
 ^^^^^^^^^^^

+Repeat the loop for each element in the specified sequence.

 .. includecode:: code/Scenario.scala#foreach

 *sequenceName* can be a sequence, an EL string pointing to a ``Seq[Any]`` Session attribute, or an ``Expression[Seq[Any]]``